Digital-Defiance/Digital-Defiance/README.md

 - Additional income beyond our needs will possibly be distributed to developers as bug/ticket bounties.
 - If this sounds good to you, check out DigitalDefiance.org or email jessica@digitaldefiance.org

+## Mission Statement
+To create a fellowship of software engineers, mentoring new and seasoned colleagues alike, who will work together on projects of public utility and interest.
+We will gain new knowledge on our personal projects and select high priority work from the Open Source community.

 ## The Name
 JessieMercurial has been working on a massive scale project called "The Revolution Network" and "Digital Rebellion" was frankly all they could think of in line with that.
 After a team discussion and evolutionary process, "Digital Defiance" emerged unexpectedly and won.